Claire Packer is a Clinical Senior Lecturer in Public Health Medicine and Director of the NIHR Horizon Scanning Research & Intelligence Centre.

 Prior to joining the University of Birmingham Claire trained as a General Practitioner and worked within the Public Health departments of several Health Authorities within the West Midlands.

 In conjunction with Professor Andrew Stevens, Claire won a competitive tender to provide horizon scanning intelligence about emerging health technologies to the Department of Health and national NHS policy makers.
 This led to the setting up of the National Horizon Scanning Centre (NHSC) in 1998.
-The NHSC was incoporated as a Research Programme in the National Institute for Health Research in 2006, and became the NIHR Horizon Scanning Centre in April 2012.
+The NHSC was incorporated as a Research Programme in the National Institute for Health Research in 2006, and became the NIHR Horizon Scanning Centre in April 2012 then NIHR Horizon Scanning Research & Intelligence Centre in 2015.

-As well as providing information to NHS policy makers the NIHR HSC has an active research programme into methods used in the early identification and assessment of significant emerging health technologies and into their adoption, diffusion and impact on patients and health services.
-Claire and the NIHR HSC staff have published extensively in this field.
+As well as providing information to NHS policy makers the NIHR HSRIC has an active research programme into methods used in the early identification and assessment of significant emerging health technologies and into their adoption, diffusion and impact on patients and health services.
+Claire and the NIHR HSRIC staff have published extensively in this field.

 Smith J, Cook A, Packer C, Stokes-Lampard H. Testing for Chlamydia trachomatis: is more choice a good thing?
 Journal of Family Planning and Reproductive Health Care 2011;37(1):4-7.